Curved Page Divider

 Public School

-Because homeschooling is not allowed for foster kids in Virginia, foster parents must do their due diligence regarding the costs of public schools.
+Because homeschooling is not permitted for foster children in Virginia, foster parents must conduct thorough research regarding the costs of public schools.
 Financial considerations for public schools include:

 • Textbooks